 By the way, it’s not a big deal, but the exterior of your oats bowl, because it will be sitting in water, might get a little white ring around it from the water evaporating, especially if you have hard water.
 It’s always come off in the dishwasher for me, but I wanted to mention it, so that you have no surprises.

-Updated 4-6-12: Reader recommendation is to use canning rings to lift inner bowl from direct contact with main crock; Updated 3-21-13: Reader warns against canning rings for fear of rust stains; he recommends 7″-square silicon trivet*]
+- Some readers recommend using canning rings to lift inner bowl from direct contact with main crock; other readers warn against canning rings for fear of rust stains and recommend 7″-square silicon trivet, instead.
+See details at the bottom of the post.

-Measure out one cup of oats.
+- Measure out one cup of oats.
 Pour that into the inner bowl.
 Add the four cups of water.
 Stir.
-Add a dash of salt, if you like (it’s not at all necessary).
+Add a dash of salt, if you like.

 When you awaken the next morning, your oats should have cooked to perfection overnight in the steamy bath.